A Guide to the Health Benefits

 Breast-feeding in America

 The World Health Organization (WHO) has done a great deal of research on the subject of breast-feeding.
 This highly reputable organization recommends that mothers exclusively breast-feed their babies for at least six months.
 Unfortunately, the current situation is far from the ideal.
-A survey conducted by WHO found that up to 74 percent of infants were never breast-fed as their parents opted for other feeding methods, such as milk formula.
+A survey conducted by WHO found that up to 77 percent of infants were initiated breastfeeding by their parents.
 A good portion of infants were breast-fed until they were six months old, and half of those continued on until they reached their first birthday.
 There is clearly a lot more work to be done by advocates.

 Of the women who initiated breast-feeding, many modified their habits as early as two months after giving birth.
 Nearly half admitted that they had used formula to supplement their own milk.
 About a fifth said that they stopped the activity altogether by that point due to various reasons.
 This global issue affects children from all walks of life.
 In a study examining developing countries including Chad, Serbia and the Dominican Republic, only 39 percent of children less than six months of age are exclusively breast-fed.
 The rest are either partially or fully dependent on other means.